Homebuying Costs in Alberta: What You Need to Know

 Required to facilitate your purchase, including disbursements.

-Disbursements includes document handling, courier charges, title insurance, title and mortgage registration fees and other administrative costs
+Disbursements are items such as but not inclusive or limited too: document handling, courier charges, title insurance, land title and mortgage registration fees and other administrative costs.

 Land Title Registration: $50 + $5 per $5,000 (rounded up) of purchase price